-Dr. Bial is the author of Acting Jewish: Negotiating Ethnicity on the American Stage and Screen (University of Michigan Press, 2005), the editor of The Performance Studies Reader (Routledge, 2004; Second Edition, 2007), and the co-editor of Theater Historiography: Critical Interventions (with Scott Magelssen, University of Michigan Press, 2010) and Brecht Sourcebook (with Carol Martin, Routledge, 2000).
-He has published essays in TDR , Theatre Topics, The Journal of American Drama and Theatre, and elsewhere.
-He serves on the editorial boards of Theatre Survey, Theatre Topics, and The Journal of Dramatic Theory and Criticism, as well as the forthcoming Cambridge Encyclopedia of Stage Actors and Acting .
+Dr. Bial is the author of Playing God: The Bible on the Broadway Stage (University of Michigan Press, 2015) and Acting Jewish: Negotiating Ethnicity on the American Stage and Screen (University of Michigan Press, 2005).
+He is also the editor of The Performance Studies Reader (Routledge, 2004; 2nd Ed.
+2007; 3rd Ed.
+2015), co-editor with Scott Magelssen of Theater Historiography: Critical Interventions (University of Michigan Press, 2010), and co-editor with Carol Martin of Brecht Sourcebook (Routledge, 2000).
+He has published articles in TDR , Theatre Topics and The Journal of American Drama and Theatre as well as several book chapters.
+He has served on the editorial boards of Theatre Survey, Theatre Topics, Ecumenica, The Journal of Religion and Theatre, The Journal of Dramatic Theory and Criticism, and The Cambridge Encyclopedia of Stage Actors and Acting .

 In addition to his scholarly pursuits, Dr. Bial has worked in a variety of capacities — director, performer, designer, playwright, dramaturg, and lighting operator — in university and professional theatres in New York, Kansas City, Boston, Minneapolis, and Albuquerque.
-A proud member of the Buran Theatre Company, he last appeared as John Polidori and The Vampyre in Nightmares.
+A proud member of the Buran Theatre Company, he last appeared as The Man in the Purple Suit in The House of Fitzcarraldo .